eserlxl/vglog-filter/doc/ADVANCED.md

 ### Common Issues and Solutions

+- **No Output**:
-- **No Output**: Check if the marker string is present in your log file, or use `--keep-debug-info` to process the entire file
+  - Check if the marker string is present in your log file
+  - Use `--keep-debug-info` to process the entire file
+  - Verify the input file is not empty or corrupted

+- **Unexpected Deduplication**:
-- **Unexpected Deduplication**: Adjust the `--depth` parameter to control deduplication precision
+  - Adjust the `--depth` parameter to control deduplication precision
+  - Use `--depth 0` for maximum precision
+  - Use `--verbose` to see raw output without scrubbing

+- **Memory Issues**:
-- **Memory Issues**: Use `--stream` mode for large files and monitor memory usage with `--monitor-memory`
+  - Use `--stream` mode for large files
+  - Monitor memory usage with `--monitor-memory`
+  - Consider processing files in smaller chunks

+- **Performance Problems**:
-- **Performance Problems**: Use performance builds and consider adjusting deduplication depth
+  - Use performance builds (`./build.sh performance clean`)
+  - Consider adjusting deduplication depth
+  - Use stream processing for large files
+  - Monitor progress with `--progress`

+- **Marker String Issues**:
+  - Ensure the marker string is exactly as it appears in the log
+  - Check for case sensitivity
+  - Verify no extra whitespace or special characters

+### Error Messages and Their Meanings

+- **"Invalid integer"**: The `--depth` parameter contains non-numeric characters
+- **"Integer out of valid range"**: The `--depth` parameter is outside the valid range (0-1000)
+- **"Marker string too long"**: The custom marker exceeds 1024 characters
+- **"Marker string contains null bytes"**: The marker string contains invalid null characters
+- **"Input file is empty"**: The specified input file contains no data

 Refer to the [Build Guide](BUILD.md) for instructions on debug builds and the [FAQ](FAQ.md) for more troubleshooting information.